Tech-at-DU/Tip-Calculator-Swift/P4-Implementing-Subviews/readme.md

 If you're looking for more practice, good news!
 We'll need to repeat the same steps again for our input card, output card and reset button views.
 Onwards!

-> [info]
-As you get more advanced, you'll learn about creating custom view objects that abstract all of it's subview components.
+> [info] As you get more advanced, you'll learn about creating custom view objects that abstract all of it's subview components.
 Creating custom views makes your custom views re-usable and decouples your code.
-This is a little more advanced and out of the scope of this tutorial.

 # Input Card View

-The next UI group we'll complete is our input card.
+The next UI group you will complete is the input card.
 Let's take another look at our design:

 ![Input Card Design](assets/input_card_design.png)

-For our input card, we'll need to add the following UI components:
+The input card needs the following UI components:

 ![Tip Input Subviews](assets/tip_input_subviews.png)

-We'll need two labels, a text field, and a segmented control.
-Next, let's think about how to use _auto-layout_ to build our design.
+The input card needs two labels, a text field, and a segmented control.
+Think about how to use _auto-layout_ to build this design.

 ## Identifying Constraints

-To build our header view, we used constraints to create our dynamic view layout.
-This time, we'll introduce a new tool called `UIStackView`.
+To build our header view, you used constraints to create our dynamic view layout.
+This time, you you will use a new tool called `UIStackView`.

 ### Stack Views

-`UIStackView` allows us to create horizontal or vertical stacks of views.
-This is especially useful for easily organizing rows or columns layouts.
+`UIStackView` allows you to create a horizontal or vertical stack of views.
+This is especially useful for easily organizing rows or column layouts.

-Let's take a look at what that looks like:
+Take a look at what that looks like:

 ![Horizontal and Vertical Stack Views](assets/hor_and_ver_stack_views.png)

 In both cases, you can see that each stack view contains multiple subviews.
 The `UIStackView` automatically handles calculating the frame of each subview within it.

-We'll use stack views to easily layout our input subviews without having to add the constraints ourselves.
+Use stack views to easily layout subviews without having to add constraints.

-Let's look at how we'll use a horizontal stack view to group our first row of views.
+Look at how you will use a horizontal stack view to group our first row of views.

 ![Bill Amount Stack View](assets/bill_amount_stack_view.png)

-As you can see, both our _Bill Amount Title Label_ and _Bill Amount Text Field_ are added to a single `UIStackView`.
+As you can see, both the _Bill Amount Title Label_ and _Bill Amount Text Field_ are added to a single `UIStackView`.
 The purple area in the image above shows the stack view's frame.

-Similarly, we can use another horizontal stack view to layout our _Tip Percent Title_ and _Tip Segmented Control_ subviews.
+Similarly, you can use another horizontal stack view to layout the _Tip Percent Title_ and _Tip Segmented Control_ subviews.
 Let's look at what the would look like:

 ![Tip Percent Stack View](assets/tip_percent_stack_view.png)

 Each `UIStackView` calculates the frame of each subview within it.
-However, we'll still need to somehow define the frame of each `UIStackView`.
+However, you still need to somehow define the frame of each `UIStackView`.

-To position both of our horizontal stack views in the center of our input card, we'll use our existing knowledge of stack views and constraints.
+To position both of our horizontal stack views in the center of your input card, you will apply constraints to the stack views.

-First, we'll add a vertical stack view containing both horizontal stack views:
+First, you will add a vertical stack view containing both horizontal stack views:

 ![Outer Stack View](assets/outer_stack_view.png)

-Next, we'll use constraints to dynamically center the outer stack view:
+Next, use constraints to dynamically center the outer stack view:

 ![Outer Stack View Constraints](assets/outer_stack_view_constraints.png)

-We add the following constraints to our outer stack view:
+We add the following constraints to the outer stack view:

 - (Outer Stack View) Leading Edge 22pts from Super View (Input Card) Leading Edge
 - (Outer Stack View) Trailing Edge 22pts from Super View Trailing Edge
 - (Outer Stack View) Center vertically aligned with Super View Center

-We'll need to add a few more width constraints to guarantee each view is of the correct width.
+You need to add a few more width constraints to guarantee each view is of the correct width.

-We'll start by adding an equal width to both inner (horizontal) stack views:
+Start by adding an equal width to both inner (horizontal) stack views:

 ![Input Card Equal Widths Constraints](assets/input_card_equal_widths.png)